skipkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script displays two files
+the script display the last 10 lines